Gholam Ali Rashid: Sanctions

 In November 2019, Rashid was added to the U.S. Specially Designated Nationals (SDN) List.
 Under Executive Order 13876 (IRAN-EO13876), targeting individuals appointed by or acting on behalf of Iran's Supreme Leader.

 In April 2024, Canada imposed sanctions in coordination with its G7 partners, including the United States and the United Kingdom, in response to Iran's regional activities and in support of calls for de-escalation.
-Under its Special Economic Measures Act, Canada targeted Rashid for his leadership role in the Khatam-al Anbiya Central Headquarters and his involvement in Iran's broader military operations.
+Under its Special Economic Measures Act, Canada targeted Rashid for his leadership role in the Khatam al-Anbiya Central Headquarters and his involvement in Iran's broader military operations.
 In addition, Rashid was said to be sanctioned for his role in orchestrating Iran's first direct missile and drone attack on Israel, carried out in coordination with Houthi forces in Yemen, Hezbollah in Lebanon, and militias in Iraq.
 Mélanie Joly, Canadian Minister of Foreign Affairs, said: Today's measures deliver a clear message: Canada and its allies are prepared and will not hesitate to take action against the Iranian regime as it seeks to destabilize regional peace and security.
 Whether directly or through its proxies, Iran's behaviour is deeply concerning and risks further escalating regional tensions and violence.
 This must be avoided.
 Canada stands by Israel and its people and reaffirms its commitment to their security.

 Controversy

 Rashid openly acknowledged Iran's deep strategic ties with several non-state armed groups across the region.
-He described Hezbollah in Lebanon, Hamas and Palestinian Islamic Jihad in Gaza, the Popular Mobilization Units in Iraq, and the Houthis in Yemen not merely as allies but as direct extensions of Iran's military forces.
+He described Hezbollah in Lebanon, Hamas and Palestinian Islamic Jihad in Gaza, the Popular Mobilization Forces in Iraq, and the Houthis in Yemen not merely as allies but as direct extensions of Iran's military forces.
 He further stated that the U.S. and Israel were upset by this structure because it effectively established "six armies outside our borders that work for Iran".